 It’s common to have depression triggered by an anxiety disorder and have anxiety as a symptom of depression.
 It’s estimated that 60% of people with an anxiety disorder also will have depression.
 And almost the same numbers are of people with depression who will have an anxiety disorder.

-Also, in many cases, depression and anxiety share similar symptoms and have similar treatment modalities.
+Also, in many cases, depression and anxiety share similar symptoms and have similar treatment approaches.

 - While grief is a normal part of the healing process, depression is a clinical condition that can be life-threatening if left untreated.